BohdanLytvynov/Practice2025/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## How to launch the project.
+As it is an **Angular** project you need the node_js tools for that.
+- Install nvm (node version manager) here is the [link](https://github.com/coreybutler/nvm-windows)
+- After that will be done use it to install node js and npm with that.
+- Then you have to install Angular with this command: **npm install -g @angular/cli**
+- When all is ready use **ng serve** to run the project